Dimension matters when modeling network communities in hyperbolic spaces: Introduction

 When one pictures a system and relationships between its constituents, the idea of closeness naturally comes to mind because more often than not, the flows that make up those relationships depend upon some form of proximity.
 Take neurons in a brain or servers underlying the infrastructure of the Internet, two systems that may seem to have little in common.
 Yet, both are remarkably complex and adequately modeled in the field of network geometry~\cite{Boguna2010, Allard2020, Boguna2021}, where closeness between nodes and properties of an underlying abstract space explain how elements of the network are interconnected.
 In particular, a latent space of constant negative curvature, the two-dimensional hyperbolic plane, captures in a simple yet accurate way many significant complex network properties, namely sparsity, self-similarity, small-worldness, heterogeneity, non-vanishing clustering, and community structure~\cite{Boguna2020}.

-In this framework, each node exists on a surface where a radial dimension encodes its popularity, or how likely it is to have many neighbors, and an angular dimension encodes the similarity between nodes, where similar nodes are more likely to be related~\cite{Papadopoulos2012}.
+In this framework, each node exists on a surface where a radial dimension encodes its popularity, or how likely it is to have many neighbors, and an angular dimension encodes the similarity between nodes as attractiveness, such that similar nodes are more likely to be related independently of their popularity~\cite{Papadopoulos2012}.
 The successes of hyperbolic network geometry cover a wide range of practical applications, like predicting economic patterns across time~\cite{Garcia-Perez2016}, making sense of the resilience of the Internet~\cite{Boguna2010} or modeling information flow in the brain~\cite{Allard2020, Zheng2021}, to name a few.
 Furthermore, hyperbolic space is the only known metric space on which maximum-entropy random graphs can reproduce real network properties like clustering, sparsity, and heterogeneous degree distributions all at once~\cite{Boguna2020}.
 The model has also been extended to weighted~\cite{Allard2017}, growing~\cite{Papadopoulos2012, Krioukov2012}, bipartite~\cite{Kitsak2017}, multilayer~\cite{Kleineberg2016, Kleineberg2017} or modular networks~\cite{Garcia-Perez2018, Zuev2015, Muscoloni2018}.

-Now that hyperbolic networks of the lowest dimension have been shown to capture so many realistic properties, some attention has shifted to the study of higher-dimensional models~\cite{Yang2020, Almagro2021, Kovacs2022}.
+Now that hyperbolic networks of the lowest dimension have been shown to capture so many realistic properties, some attention has shifted to the study of higher-dimensional models~\cite{Yang2020, Almagro2022, Kovacs2022, Kitsak2023}.
 In these, there is still one radial coordinate for popularity, but there are \(D>1\) dimensions encoding similarity, or perhaps, \emph{similarities}.
 In other words, higher-dimensional hyperbolic network models embody the intuition that there is more than one way in which things can be similar or not.
-The choice of dimension is an already prominent problem for machine learning applications of hyperbolic embeddings~\cite{Gu2021} as it might facilitate the likelihood maximization procedure for hyperbolic coordinates of real networks.
-It has been shown that the clustering places an upper limit on the dimension of the space for modeling real networks~\cite{Garcia-Perez2018b}.
-In recent work, Almagro \emph{et al.}~\cite{Almagro2021} have shown that various networked data sets have an underlying hyperbolic dimension that is ultra-low, albeit not minimal as previously assumed.
+The choice of dimension is an already prominent problem for machine learning applications of hyperbolic embeddings~\cite{Gu2021}, yet is has mostly been overlooked until recently for hyperbolic network models.
+In recent works, increasing the dimension was convoluted with the effect of other parameters and studied only at the local scale of node pairs connectivity and expected degrees~\cite{Yang2020, Kovacs2022, Kitsak2023}.
+These studies also found that similar power-law degree distributions can be achieved in any dimensions, by tuning the choice of model's parameter regime.